-In this article, we will take you through the questions you need to ask to validate your idea and get started with a marketplace startup.
+In this article, we will take you through the questions you need to ask to validate your idea and get started with developing a marketplace startup.

 1. What problems will your marketplace startup solve?